-Consider an individual facing the intertemporal consumption and portfolio problem where the market environment consists of one riskless and $d$ risky securities.
-The risky securities are stocks and their prices are modelled as It\^{o} processes.
-Namely, for $i=1,2,..,d,$ the price $S_{i}\left( s\right) ,$ for $s\in\left[ 0,T\right] ,$ of the i-th risky asset satisfies
+Consider an individual facing the inter-temporal consumption and portfolio problem where the market environment consists of one riskless and $d$ risky securities.
+The risky securities are stocks and their prices are modeled as It\^{o} processes.
+Namely, for $i=1,2,..,d,$ the price $S_{i}\left( s\right) ,$ for $s\in\left[ 0,T\right] ,$ of the i-th risky asset, satisfies

-with $S_{i}\left( 0\right) >0,$ for $i=1,2,...,d,$ and the coefficients $\mu _{i}\left(\cdot\right)$ and $\sigma_{i}\left(\cdot\right) =\left( \sigma _{i1}\left(\cdot\right),\dots, \sigma_{id}\left(\cdot\right) \right) ,$ for $i=1,..,d,$ are $\left( \mathcal{F}_{t}\right) _{t\in\left[ 0,T\right] }$ -progressively measurable processes with values in $\mathbb{R}$ and $\mathbb{R}^{d}$, respectively.
-For brevity, we use $\mu\left(\cdot\right)=\left(\mu_{1}\left(\cdot\right),\mu_{2}\left(\cdot\right),\dots, \mu_{d}\left(\cdot\right)\right)$ to denote the drift rate vector and $\sigma\left(\cdot\right)=\left(\sigma_{ij}\left(\cdot\right)\right) _{1\leq i,j\leq d}$ to denote the random volatility matrix.
+with $S_{i}\left( 0\right) >0,$ for $i=1,2,...,d,$ and the coefficients $\mu_{i}\left( \cdot\right) $ and $\sigma_{i}\left( \cdot\right) =\left( \sigma_{i1}\left( \cdot\right) ,\dots,\sigma_{id}\left( \cdot\right) \right) ,$ for $i=1,..,d,$ are ${\mathbb{F}}-$progressively measurable processes with values in $\mathbb{R}$ and $\mathbb{R}^{d}$, respectively.
+For brevity, we use $\mu\left( \cdot\right) =\left( \mu_{1}\left( \cdot\right) ,\mu_{2}\left( \cdot\right) ,\dots, \mu_{d}\left( \cdot\right) \right) $ to denote the drift rate vector and $\sigma\left( \cdot\right) = \left( \sigma_{ij}\left( \cdot\right) \right) _{1\leq i,j\leq d}$ to denote the random volatility matrix.

-The riskless asset, or the savings account, has the price process $S_{0}\left(s\right)$, for $s\in\left[0,T\right]$ governed by
+The riskless asset, or the savings account, has the price process $S_{0}\left( s\right) $, for $s\in\left[ 0,T\right] ,$ governed by

-where $r_{0}\left(\cdot\right) $ is a deterministic function with values in $\left[ 0,\infty\right)$ that represents the interest rate.
+where $r_{0}\left( \cdot\right) $ is a deterministic function with values in $\left[ 0,\infty\right) $ that represents the interest rate.
 We assume that $\mathbb{E}\left[ \mu_{i}\left( t\right) \right] >r_{0}\left( t\right) \geq0,$ $dt-a.e.,$ for $i=1,2,..,d$.
-This is a very natural assumption, since otherwise nobody is willing to invest in the risky stocks.
+This is a very natural assumption, since otherwise, nobody is willing to invest in the risky stocks.